OpenSourceTB/TB_Website_Code/README.md

 ##### Reset command #####

-The reset command is invoked to discard the contents of the cache and force the application to get and return the current project activity data from github the next time a request for that data is made.
+The reset command is invoked to discard the contents of the cache and force the application to get and return the current project activity and sponsor/member data from github the next time a request for that data is made.

-This is not useful in normal circumstances, but can be used to ensure that additions and updates to the project activity feed are immediately available to visitors to the site.
+This is not useful in normal circumstances, but can be used to ensure that additions and updates to the project activity or sponsor/member feeds are immediately available to visitors to the site.
 Otherwise, there will be a delay of about 10 minutes for updated information to become available.

 Content Management Solution
 ---------------------------